 The digital supply chain can have two definitions.
 One is the digital aspects of the physical chain, and the second can be the chain technology companies that are involved in the delivery of digital products.
 When we say that the digital supply chain is the digital aspect of a physical chain, it means the implementation of the new technologies in the traditional supply chains.
 In the wake of digitalization, the implementation of new technologies is making a way beyond the processes that were thought to be possible using the traditional processes.

 Because of the disparity in the technologies, the digital supply chains have not evolved much in the past and that has led to inefficiencies in the operations.
-These inefficiencies in the supply chain added a greater pressure on the functioning of the greater companies and ultimately affected the product pricing.
-But the way the logistics work has changed today, considering the incorporation of machine learning, IoT, big data has made the working of the logistics even more efficient, sophisticated and interconnected.
-And the consequent application of these technologies in the supply chain has made it efficient.
+These inefficiencies in the supply chain added greater pressure on the functioning of the greater companies and ultimately affected the product pricing.
+But the way the logistics work has changed today, considering the incorporation of machine learning, IoT, big data has made the working of logistics even more efficient, sophisticated, and interconnected.
+And the consequent application of these technologies in the Digital Supply Chains has made it efficient.

-With the emergence of the new cutting edge technologies such as cloud computing, cognitive computing, IoT, blockchain, big data, machine learning, has proved to be a benefit to the modern supply chain.
+The emergence of new cutting-edge technologies such as cloud computing, cognitive computing, IoT, blockchain, big data, machine learning, has proved to be a benefit to the modern supply chain.
 But the important question is that apart from the superficial changes, how will it really transform the traditional supply chain.
-The usage of the IoT has paved a way for systematic data-driven approach and has helped to facilitate smoother operations in the companies.
+The usage of the IoT has paved a way for a systematic data-driven approach and has helped to facilitate smoother operations in the companies.

-The customer expectations are now growing and to keep up with these trends and the changing requirements of the industry, the supply chains have to be even more precise, faster and even more granular.
+The customer expectations are now growing and to keep up with these trends and the changing requirements of the industry, the Digital Supply Chains have to be even more precise, faster, and even more granular.